ssanj/babyloncandle/posts/2015-08-22-how-to-browse-scala-sources-of-your-dependencies-from-sublime.md

 You can install the Sublime Ctags plugin from [Package Control](https://packagecontrol.io/packages/CTags) or manually from the [repository](https://github.com/SublimeText/CTags).

-The Sublime Ctags plugin will use the __.tags__ index file generated in your project root directory with the Ctags executable to lookup the symbols you need.
+The Sublime Ctags plugin will use the __.tags__ index file generated in your project root directory to lookup the symbols you need.

 # Usage #